 In addition to honoring the award winner, ECRI Institute acknowledges award finalists through its publications, online services, and promotions.

 Submissions will be reviewed by members of ECRI Institute’s staff, who will select the top applications for additional review by a panel of independent judges.
-The winner will be announced in May.
 Criteria for selection include the following:

 - Performance improvement